energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - This project is not trading or buying/selling energy contracts (that's a whole different market than the focus of this project)

     - I will almost certainly need some advice/input from 1) IOT person (Vodaphone maybe?), 2) EW Dev, 3) OCEAN dev.
 I'm a solid dev, but still fairly new to crypto and EW/OCEAN.
 I understand all the basics and concepts.

+    - Since I'm new to BOTH project (EW and OCEAN), I've tried to be a bit conservative in the schedule.
+Hoefully things will go faster, but we'll see as things progress.

     - Since this system crosses two completely separate projects (EW and OCEAN Projects), it might get a more complicated than can be predicted/envisioned right now at the start.